thenetcircle/dino/docs/md/api.md

 * 5m (ban for five minutes),
 * 3600s (ban for 3600 seconds, same as 1h),
 * 365d (ban for one year).

+It's not possible to permanently ban a user, but you can set a very large duration for the same effect.
+The only restriction is that the date when the ban ends (utcnow()+duration) must be before the year 10000 (date lib restriction).

 Response data if successful: